No. 5 Maryland beats Marquette to win Orlando Invitational

 UP NEXT

-Maryland: Returns home to face Notre Dame on Wednesday.
+Maryland: Returns home to face Notre Dame Wednesday in the ACC-Big Ten Challenge.

 Marquette: Hosts Jacksonville on Wednesday.